- Click here for a detailed calendar explaining what you should be following up on during junior year.

 COLLEGE REPRESENTATIVES ON CAMPUS

 College representatives are scheduled to visit our campus throughout the school year.
 Take advantage of the opportunity to meet with them and find out about a variety of colleges.
 Listen to the bulletin for announcements and check on our website for details.
-You must sign up in the Career Center in Room 110 to take advantages of these wonderful opportunities.
+You must sign up in the College and Career Center to take advantages of these wonderful opportunities.